atsushieno/ktmidi/README.md

 ### SMF alternative format

-Since there is no comparable standard music file format like SMF for MIDI 2.0, we had to come up with our own.
+MIDI 2.0 June 2023 updates comes with a brand-new MIDI Clip File specification, which calls itself "SMF2".
+Though it is not a multi-track music file format like SMF.
+Therefore, we still have our own format.
 See [docs/MIDI2_FORMATS.md](docs/MIDI2_FORMATS.md) for details.

 [mugene-ng](https://github.com/atsushieno/mugene-ng) can generate music files based on this format.